Ricky Proehl: Professional career

-Proehl was taken in the third round (58th overall) of the 1990 NFL Draft.
+Proehl was taken in the third round (58th overall) of the 1990 NFL draft.
 He set the Cardinals rookie record for receptions and became the first rookie to lead the team in receptions since Bob Shaw in 1950.
 He played four more seasons for the Cardinals before being traded to the Seattle Seahawks for a draft pick.
 He spent two seasons with the Seahawks, playing as a backup and accepting a pay cut.
 He then signed with Chicago for one year, and led the team in receiving categories with 58 receptions, 753 yards, and 7 touchdowns.

 Proehl signed with the Rams for the start of the 1998 NFL season on a four-year $6 million contract.
-As part of "The Greatest Show on Turf", he helped lead the Rams to a championship in the 1999 season at Super Bowl XXXIV, catching a 30-yard pass from Kurt Warner with 4:44 remaining in the NFC Championship that gave them a 11-6 lead; the Rams held on to win the game and advance to the Super Bowl.
+As part of "The Greatest Show on Turf", he helped lead the Rams to a championship in the 1999 season at Super Bowl XXXIV, catching a 30-yard pass from Kurt Warner with 4:44 remaining in the NFC Championship that gave them a 11–6 lead; the Rams held on to win the game and advance to the Super Bowl.
 He caught six passes for 100 yards in that game, which was his best postseason performance in his career.
 In the Super Bowl, he caught one pass for eleven yards.
 Two seasons later, he helped the Rams reach Super Bowl XXXVI against the New England Patriots.
 He caught three passes for 71 yards while also losing a fumble with a touchdown, which tied the game at 17 late in the fourth quarter before the Patriots rallied to win the game.
 He spent one more season with the Rams in 2002.
+Before the game, Proehl, extremely confident that the Rams would win, said to an NFL films camera crew "Tonight, a dynasty is born, baby!"
+While a dynasty was born that day, it kickstarted the Patriots Dynasty and marked the end of the greatest show on turf era.

 Proehl then signed with Carolina as a free agent at the start of the 2003 season.
 With Carolina, he caught five combined passes in the subsequent postseason run by the Panthers to Super Bowl XXXVIII, but four of them were in the Super Bowl against the New England Patriots, which included a touchdown catch with 1:08 remaining to tie the game at 29.
 However, the Patriots rallied to win the game on a last-second field goal.
 He was talked out of retirement for a 16th season by Panther quarterback Jake Delhomme and coach John Fox.
 Proehl retired and worked as a color analyst with the Rams' television pre-season games and the Rams radio network on various shows and pre-games.
 On November 29, 2006, Proehl came out of retirement to join the Indianapolis Colts, replacing injured WR Brandon Stokley, and helping them to a victory in Super Bowl XLI.